Doorsz12/librus-api-rewrited-twice/readme.md

-## UNOFFICIAL LIBRUS API for Node.js - librus-api-rewrited-twice
+## UNOFFICIAL LIBRUS API for Node.js and SSR - librus-api-rewrited-twice

 *A minor project but you can star if you want :**
 ### Disclaimer :warning: